-Verification is the process of comparing the information on the Free Application for Federal Student Aid (FAFSA) application with documents that you provide.
-The process is to verify the accuracy of the application information.
-The verification policies are used in conjunction with the U.S. Department of Education verification guidelines.
+You might see a note on your Student Aid Report saying you’ve been selected for verification; or the CU Denver|Anschutz might inform you that you’ve been selected.
+Verification is the process of comparing the information on the Free Application for Federal Student Aid (FAFSA) application with documents that you provide to verify the accuracy of the application information.
+The CU Denver|Anschutz verification policies are used in conjunction with the U.S. Department of Education verification guidelines.

 - The policy ensures that the information provided by you (and your parents or spouse) is correct before any funds are awarded to you.

 - All applications selected for verification by the U.S. Department of Education will be verified.
-Others may be selected by the University's Financial Aid Office if inconsistent information exists.
+Others may be selected by the CU Denver|Anschutz Financial Aid and Scholarships Office if inconsistent information exists.

-- In accordance with federal guidelines, the University's Financial Aid policy is to withhold the awarding of Federal Student Aid until the verification process is completed.
+- In accordance with federal guidelines, the CU Denver|Anschutz Financial Aid policy is to withhold the awarding of financial aid until the verification process is completed.

 Submitting Additional Documents/Information:

 - The To Do List in Student Center of the UCD Access portal will list any additional documents or information requested.